 Zoom and multiple users⚓

-Only the main Acuity admin can connect their Zoom account under Business Settings > Integrations.
-If the Zoom account has multiple users, the main Acuity admin can choose which Acuity calendars create meetings for which Zoom user.
+Both the main admin and sub-admins in Acuity can connect their Zoom account under Business Settings > Integrations.
+If the Zoom account has multiple users, you can choose which Acuity calendars create meetings for which Zoom user.
 This is managed in the Zoom integration settings within Acuity.

 In order to connect multiple Zoom users in Acuity, you will need to create those users within Zoom itself.